All Episodes

 It has worked because it is real.

-This notion that we shouldn't get in Congressman's face, nobody's getting in Congressman's face.
+This notion that we shouldn't get in congressman's face, nobody's getting in congressman's face.

-But damn it, I would if somebody's trying to ram a plan down my throat that is going to take away my frib freedom and liberty, and I'm an and I'm an American citizen.
+But damn it, I would if somebody's trying to ram a plan down my throat that is going to take away my freedom and liberty, and I'm an American citizen, I am going to scream about it, and I'm going to stand up and I'm going to do what I can to stop it.

 Nobody is getting in their faces.

-They're standing up behind microphones, and they are shouting and they are passionate, but the members of Congress are many feet away.
+They're standing up behind microphones and they are shouting and they are passionate, but the members of Congress are many feet away.

 Nobody is running up to podiums and getting in anybody's face.